kiba/Writings/atg/chp2_aftermath.md

 "Right errr...let me find my Goa'uld worksheet."

-Unlike what some science fiction shows would had you believe, nobody in the galaxy conveniently spoke English.
-This fact was true on Earth, why wouldn't it be true in the galaxy at large?
-It was only thanks to Jackson and Teal'c that they were able to unravel the Goa'uld language, allowing Stargate Command to interact with Goa'uld influenced civilization.
+It would be convenient, like on some science fiction shows, if people in the galaxy conveniently spoke English for America's benefit.
+Alas, there's no magical universial translators available.
+However, the galaxy at large do speak an actual lingua franca, Goa'uld.
+Thanks to Jackson and Teal'c, Stargate command can interact with the galaxy at large without getting bogged down trying to learn yet another language.

-Since then, it became a staple of the local learning curriculum to learn Goa'uld.
-Throughout his career, O'Neill had to always learn something new, either as part of 'homework' or actually going to school.
-Since he was and still is special operation, part of his time was spent on learning the languages of his enemies, or his allies, such as German and Russian.
-His time at Stargate Command was no exception, except he got his homework directly from the source.
+To increase operational efficiency of stargate exploration teams, it became a staple of the local learning curriculum to learn Goa'uld.
+Learning languages wasn't actually new for O'Neill.
+Throughout this special operation career, he was always learning the languages of allies, like German, and sometime the enemies as well, such as Russian.
+HIs time at this command was no exception.

-But god damn, this man needed to be better organized.
-The doctor was still ruffling through his mess to find O'Neill's homework.
+But god damn it!
+This man needed to be better organized.
+The good doctor was still ruffling through the mess to find homework.

 "I hope your office didn't eat my homework," the Colonel joked.